Gluten-Free Rice Krispies Treats

 Are marshmallows gluten-free?

-Most, if not all, marshmallows are gluten-free.
-I personally like Campfire marshmallows which are made in an allergen friendly facility.
+Most are, but always check the label.
+I use Campfire marshmallows, which are made in an allergen-friendly facility.
 They’re available at many of my local grocery stores.
-I’ve also used Kraft marshmallows with no issues.

 Can this recipe be made dairy-free?